Updated March 3, 2023

 |Application||Simplify application development with an Object-Oriented approach||More suited for an application like real-time collaborative drawing/edit like Google Docs|

 Finally, it depends on what applications one wants to build.
 Anything done with Node JS can be achieved efficiently with Java libraries and frameworks.
-Super-fast applications can be built with concurrency in Java, whereas event-driven I/O bound applications can be written efficiently with Node JS framework.
+Super-fast applications can be built with concurrency in Java, whereas event-driven I/O bound applications can be written efficiently with the Node JS framework.
 At the end of the day, it depends on requirement and developer abilities to understand the technology.

-This has been a useful guide to Differences Between Java vs Node JS.
-Here we have discussed Java vs Node JS head to head comparison, key difference along with infographics and comparison table.
+This has been a useful guide to the Differences Between Java vs Node JS.
+Here we have discussed Java vs Node JS head to head comparison, key difference, and infographics and comparison table.
 You may also look at the following article to learn more –